buildingSMART/bSDD/PSets/README.md

 - Addendums consist of improvements to existing features, where the schema may change but upward compatibility is guaranteed.
 - Corrigendums consist of improvements to documentation, where the schema does not change though deprecation is possible.

-# Which version do I use?
-The latest version, IFC 4.1 is recommended for all current developments, which is fully backward compatible with IFC 4.0.
-Core definitions within IFC 4.1 and 4.0 are backward compatible with IFC 2.3.